 - In your Azure DevOps Services account, go to the project you want to integrate.

 - Click the Project settings button in the bottom left and select the Service hooks page.

 - Add a new service hook by clicking the + Create subscription button.

 - Scroll to the option for the Web Hooks service and click Next.

-- On the Action screen, under Settings, paste the webhook URL from Aha! into the URL field.
+- On the Action page, under Settings, paste the webhook URL from Aha! into the URL field.
 You can leave the option fields unchanged and click Finish to create the subscription.

 - Repeat this process two additional times, selecting the following events in step 6: Work item created and Work item deleted.

-11. Finally, test the integration by opening one of your features in Aha! and use the Send dropdown to select Send to Visual Studio Team Services.
-You should see a link to the created VSTS record appear on the Aha! feature after a few seconds.
-This will let you easily click into VSTS to verify that everything was sent through correctly.
+11. Finally, test the integration by opening one of your features in Aha! and use the Send dropdown to select Send to Azure DevOps Services.
+You should see a link to the created Azure DevOps Services record appear on the Aha! feature after a few seconds.
+This will let you easily click into Azure DevOps Services to verify that everything was sent through correctly.